-CPT can only be authorized before graduation and is generally used for summer research or internships, including Davidson experiential programs such as Davidson in Washington.
+CPT can only be authorized before graduation and is generally used for off-campus summer research or internships, including Davidson experiential programs such as Davidson in Washington.

 - You must have a declared major.

-- You must have been enrolled full-time for at least one academic year.
+- You must have been enrolled at Davidson full-time for at least one academic year (two semesters).

 - If CPT is pursued during the academic year, you must maintain a full course load.

 - Your employment, co-op or internship must be part of a bona fide employer-employee, supervisory relationship.
-Contract / 1099 positions do not satisfy this requirement.
+Self-employment does not satisfy this requirement.

 - Apply for and receive CPT authorization BEFORE beginning any employment activities.

 - Any off-campus internship is considered employment regardless of whether you are paid or not; it will require CPT.
 Paid positions will require tax filing in the following year.

-- Submit the CPT Authorization Form and an offer letter from your employer to International Student Programs.
+- Upload an offer letter from your employer in the request form.
 The offer letter should be on company letterhead and must include: